 Packets not assigned to VLANs travel over VLAN 1.
 They typically contain management and control information.
 Consequently, when you segment your network, remove all data ports from VLAN 1.
 If a port is used, assign it to the appropriate VLAN.
 If not used, assign it to an unused VLAN until you need it.
 For example, you might reserve VLAN 99 for all unused ports.

 So far, we have looked at flat switch architecture.
 In Figure 5-10, for example, we have two peer switches performing the same functions.
 However, larger implementations benefit from a multi-tier architecture, as shown in Figure 5-12.
 This is a basic example without redundant links or spanning-tree challenges.

 The bottom tier is the access layer.
 In our example, these switches are not VLAN-aware; think of a Linksys switch layer that does nothing but connect devices with separate collision domains.
 However, they can transparently pass tagged packets between connected components.
 The model contains four VLAN-unaware and two VLAN-aware end-point devices separated on different edge switch ports.

 Each access tier switch is connected via a trunk to an “edge” switch in the middle, distribution tier.
-An edge switch performs VLAN assignment and tagging, applying all rules and filters listed in Q-Switch Packet Processing.
+An edge switch performs VLAN assignment and tagging, applying all rules and filters listed in Q-switch packet processing.
 Distributing the load across the distribution tier and keeping it from the core can optimize performance.
-However, more recent switches do this with specialized hardware and suffer no performance degradation, allowing core switches to perform theses operations, too.
+However, more recent switches do this with specialized hardware and suffer no performance degradation, allowing core switches to perform these operations, too.